galister/OVR4X11/README.md

 - Grabbing windows that are overlapping and have the same Z distance is wonky.
 Just release and grab in a spot where they don't overlap.
 - Battery indicator randomly shows 0%.
-- Will crash the Unity player if stopping from playmode.
+- Will crash the Unity editor if stopping from playmode.
 Disable the OverlayManager gameobject before pressing stop.